 2. Implement safety measures.

 Patient safety is a top priority.
 Patients who are restless or paranoid due to confusion may behave in unsafe ways.
 Keep the bed in a low position with the alarm on, and the call bell within reach to prevent falls.
-1:1 precautions with a sitter may be necessary for suicidal tendencies.
+1:1 precautions with a sitter may be necessary for suicidal tendencies or patients who are prone to falls.

 3. Treat drug or alcohol withdrawal.